flov/thefilthywizard/_posts/2022-10-09-how-to-use-a-fire-contact-ball.md

 seconds until it gets too hot.
 When it gets too hot you can transition into the other hand or the the tips of your fingers.

-I have done this video which showcases some of the moves that I am doing.
+A wizard has done this video to showcase some of the moves.
-These moves are my moves, and not the only moves you can do.
-I am sure there are many more moves that are good for fire contact juggling.
+These moves are the wizard's moves and not the only moves you can do.
+There surely are more moves that are good for fire contact juggling.

 ## 🔥🔮✨

+<iframe width="560" height="315" src="https://www.youtube.com/embed/w47ZfNQ0QtA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>